 Formerly known as the Solicitors Family Law Association, Resolution is an organisation of 6,500 family lawyers and other professionals in England and Wales, who believe in a constructive, non-confrontational approach to family law matters.
 Resolution campaigns for improvements to the family justice system and provides training and accreditation for collaborative lawyers in England and Wales.

-Check out our articles on divorce in midlife and splitting assets on divorce.
+You may also like divorce in midlife and splitting assets on divorce.